GoogleChrome/developer.chrome.com/site/en/docs/devtools/performance/reference/index.md

 {% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/zB1QLni239q7xxTYqUhP.png", alt="The Long Task UI", width="800", height="568" %}

-In this example, the task is approximately 140 milliseconds so the part representing the last 90 milliseconds is shaded in red, while the initial 50 milliseconds is not.
+In this example, the task is approximately 140 milliseconds, so the part representing the last 90 milliseconds is shaded in red, while the initial 50 milliseconds is not.

 Additionally, the **Main** section shows information on CPU profiles started and stopped with [`profile()` and `profileEnd()`](/docs/devtools/console/utilities/#profile-function) console functions.